ibexa/documentation-developer/docs/releases/ez_platform_v2.4.md

 #### Load multiple Locations

 You are now able to load multiple Locations at once, using `LocationService->loadLocationList()`.
-The biggest benefit of this feature is saving load time on complex landing pages when HTTP cache is cold or disabled, including in development.
+The biggest benefit of this feature is saving load time on complex landing pages when HTTP cache is cold or disabled, including when in development mode.

 ### BC breaks and important behavior changes